Moiup/IPCS/doc/functions/ipcs_get_key.md

 ## **Parameters**
 **key_name**
 The name of the key file.
-The key file is created if does not already exist.

 **key_code**
-The code to associate to the key.
+The code associated to the key.

 ## **Result**
-Create and return the key, `IPCS_NO_VAL` otherwise.
+Return the key if it exists, `IPCS_NO_VAL` otherwise.